appscode/blog/content/post/introducing-kubeform/index.md

 Here, we can see that the provider secret is referenced using a field called `providerRef` and the sensitive value secret is referenced using a field called `secretRef`.

-4. Let's put it altogether and apply it using kubectl.
+- Let's put it altogether and apply it using kubectl.
 First create a `aws_rds.yaml` using the following yaml:

-{{% code title="Sample DbInstance" %}}
+{{% code title="AWS RDS" %}}
 ```yaml
 apiVersion: v1
 kind: Secret